oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 ### Image Builder Tool

 Because you will be building an image as part of this project, you need to tell WKT UI whether you will use Docker or Podman to build your image.
 You also need to provide the path to the executable that matches your selection.

-Because you are running Rancher Desktop on macOS, you will select Docker and supply the Docker executable (for example, `/Users/fred.jones/.rd/bin/docker`).
+For example, if you are running Rancher Desktop on macOS, select Docker and supply the Docker executable (for example, `/Users/fred.jones/.rd/bin/docker`).
 Provide the answers that best fit your environment.

 ### Target Kubernetes Cluster Architecture